Generic Name: decitabine (dee-SYE-ta-been)

 - Decitabine should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Decitabine may cause harm to the fetus.
 Do not become pregnant while you are using it and for 1 month after you stop using it.
 Check with your doctor if you have questions about effective birth control.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using decitabine while you are pregnant.
-It is not known if decitabine is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while using decitabine.

 Possible side effects of decitabine: